A (markets) journal of the plague year | MarketScreener

 EMERGING HOPE

-A seesawing of major currencies has also happened.
-The safe-haven dollar surged up until the mid-March turnaround but is now down 6.66% for the year and 5% since late September, whereas the euro and yen are up roughly 10% and 5%.
+Major currencies have also seesawed.
+The safe-haven dollar surged up until the mid-March turnaround but is now down 7% for the year and 6% since late September, whereas the euro and yen are up roughly 10% and 5%.

-Sweden's crown is the top 2020 performer with a 13% jump.
-A 6.6% surge for China's yuan will be one of its best year's too though there is still plenty of pain in emerging markets.
+Sweden's crown is the top 2020 performer with a near 13% jump.
+A 6.5% surge for China's yuan will be one of its best year's, too.
+But there is still plenty of pain in emerging markets.

-Brazil's real is down 20%.
-Russia's rouble - one of last year's top performers - is down 15% despite a bounce and near bullet-proof balance sheet.
-Turkey's lira has climbed off record lows but is still down 22%, while Mexico's peso and South Africa's rand are both down around 4.4% although they were down 14% and 20% respectively at the end of September.
+Brazil's real is down 22%.
+Russia's rouble - one of last year's top performers - is down 17% despite a bounce and near bullet-proof balance sheet.
+Turkey's lira has climbed off record lows but is still down 19%.
+Mexico's peso and South Africa's rand are both down 4% to 5%, although they were down 14% and 20% respectively at the end of September.

 )

-(Additional reporting by Dhara Ranasinghe and Thyagaraju Adinarayan in London; editing by Philippa Fletcher)
+(Additional reporting by Dhara Ranasinghe and Thyagaraju Adinarayan in London; editing by Philippa Fletcher, Larry King)

 By Marc Jones and Ritvik Carvalho